-There may come a time in life where you need to sharpen your knife - may it be a kitchen knife or a pocket knife - yet you don’t have a sharpening stone or whetstone handy.
+There may come a time in life where you need to sharpen your dull knives - may it be a kitchen knife - yet you don’t have sharpening stones or whetstones handy.

 However, there is a light at the end of the tunnel.
 You can transform your dull knife into a razor-sharp one with the help of everyday household items.

 In this article, you’ll find 11 different tips and tricks to help keep your knife sharp - tried and tested by yours truly.
-Sharpen your knife the right way with this ultimate sharpening guide.
+Sharpen a knife without a sharpener the right way with this ultimate knife sharpening guide.

 11 Ways to Sharpen a Knife Without a Sharpening Stone